Istres FC: History

+SS Istréenne

+1920-21

 FC Istres was founded in 1920 by Édouard Guizonnier as SS Istréenne.
+They began their history in the lower leagues, usually only facing against teams from Provence-Alpes-Côte d'Azur and Bouches-du-Rhône.

+Istres Sports

 In 1969, SS Istréenne was merged into the more general sports club Istres Sports, who chose to keep Istréenne's distinctive purple and black colours.
 In 1977 the club made young entrepreneur Michel Aviet the club's president and ex-Yugoslav goalkeeper Georges Korac the club's manager.
-During the Aviet-Korac years, the club advanced from France's lower regional divisions all the way up to Ligue 2.
+During the Aviet-Korac years, the club advanced from France's lower amateur regional divisions all the way up to Ligue 2.

+FC Istres Ville Nouvelle

+2003-04 season

+They played in 2003-04 in Ligue 2 and won their first ever promotion to Ligue 1 after finishing 3rd.